Microsoft Azure Blob Container

 The Shared Access Signature (SAS) is a URI that grants restricted access rights to Azure Storage resources.
 You can create a new SAS in the Azure Portal using the instructions provided in the [Azure documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview).
 When creating a new SAS, make sure to grant the following permissions:

-In the Step 3 field, provide the Blob SAS URL of the SAS created in the previous step.
+In the `Step 3` field, provide the Blob SAS URL of the SAS created in the previous step.
+Use a **Container SAS** (generated from your storage account's container settings), which grants scoped access to the specific container where backups will be stored.
 The SAS URL is required so Cloudback can upload backups to the correct container.

 You can change the storage for a particular repository in the [Repository Details](https://docs.cloudback.it/dashboard/repository-details) page.
 Also, you can assign it to multiple repositories through the [Bulk Operations](https://docs.cloudback.it/managing-backups/bulk-operations).